Frequently Asked Questions

 Why is the shelter not spread across multiple locations in the municipality?

-Scattered shelters seem attractive, but in practice they have disadvantages.
-Small locations often lack guidance, day care and 24/7 supervision, which leads to more unrest.
-At one location of 300 people, COA can provide full security, day care and supervision.
+Distributed reception seems attractive, but has disadvantages in practice.
+Small locations often lack guidance, daytime activities, and 24/7 supervision, which actually leads to more unrest.
+At a single location with 300 people, the COA can provide full security, daytime activities, Health guidance.

 Why not look at other locations, such as where Dorcas sits?